 Diversity is about more than a simple happy holidays greeting card

 Guess who's not celebrating Christmas this year?
 Millions of people all over the United States.

 That's right.
-Tens of millions of Americans don't celebrate Christmas religiously, either as followers of non-Christian religions (Buddhists, Muslims, Hindus, Jews) or as individuals with no religious affiliation, possibly atheists or agnostics.
+Tens of millions of Americans don't celebrate Christmas religiously, either as followers of non-Christian religions (Buddhists, Muslims, Hindus, and Jews—among others) or as individuals with no religious affiliation, possibly atheists or agnostics.

 Because many stores tap into the cash value of Christmas with their plethora of Santas, ornaments, and Christmas fanfare at your nearby mall, you can easily overlook the depth of the diversity present in America during this holiday season.
 In reality, many different events, both spiritual, religious, and tradition-based, are celebrated in many different ways during these times.